Who May Call a Meeting. As provided for in Corporations Code §7510(e), special meetings may be called for any lawful purpose by the following:

 Court Ordered Notice.
-If a lawful petition is properly submitted to the board and it fails to set a date and give notice to the membership, the petitioners can go into court for a order that meeting notice be given.
+If a lawful petition is properly submitted to the board and it fails to set a date and give notice to the membership, the petitioners can go into court for an order that the meeting notice be given.

 Method of Notice.
 As provided for in Corporations Code §7511(b), notice may be given by any of the following means:

 - by mail or other means of written communication addressed to a member at the address of the member appearing on the books of the association or given by the member to the association for purpose of notice.

 Limited Agenda.
 Business at the meeting is limited to noticed items only; no other business may be transacted.
 (Corp.
 Code §7511(a).)

 Chair of Meeting.
 The president of the association chairs all membership meetings unless the president or the board decides otherwise.